 - 2 Tablespoons fresh thyme

 - 1 Tablespoon fresh chive

-- Press the pie dough into a tart pan.
-As you can see from my picture, mine needed a little patch work.
-That is completely fine, it will be covered, and no one will know the wiser.
+Step 2: Press the pie dough into a tart pan.
+As you can see from my picture, mine needed a little patchwork.
+That is completely fine, it will be covered, and no one will be the wiser.
 Scatter pancetta, green onions, thyme, and chive into the pie dough.

-- Bake in a preheated 400 degree oven for about 30 minutes.
+Step 6: Bake in a preheated 400-degree oven for about 30 minutes.
 The filling should be set, and the crust golden brown.

-- You can make these ahead of time, and reheat before serving.
+Step 7: You can make these ahead of time, and reheat them before serving.